Page content

 The following guidance sets out the general expectations in relation to standards of professional conduct for PhD researchers which are not specifically addressed in this Code of Practice.
 This guidance draws upon existing Ulster codes and policies for staff and students.

-PhD researchers represent a unique group within the university community – you are registered onto a research degree programme and as such your status is different to taught students but equally you are not academic staff members (although some academic staff are registered to complete a PhD with us); as such this guidance aims to set out more clearly expectations in relation to professional conduct of this group.
+PhD researchers are a unique group within the university community – you are registered onto a research degree programme so your status is different from taught students but equally you are not academic staff members (although some academic staff are registered to complete a PhD with us).
+This guidance sets out expectations in relation to professional conduct of PhD researchers.

 Dignity at Work and Study

-Ulster University is committed to creating and sustaining a welcoming, inclusive and accessible learning and working environment which is free from all and any forms of bullying and harassment.
+Ulster University is committed to creating and sustaining a welcoming, inclusive and accessible learning and working environment that is free from any forms of bullying and harassment.

 This is supported and underpinned by the University’s mission, which is to: